What's New for 2018: Subaru

 You're not the only one seeing more and more Subarus popping up.
 The automaker is on a roll, largely fueled by strong demand for its crossovers and tall wagons—the Outback, Forester, and Crosstrek.

 This year, there's an all new Crosstrek on offer.
 It might look a lot like last year's model, but it rides on an updated platform and has a far nicer interior.
 Elsewhere, the automaker's Outback and Legacy models were treated to a light nip and tuck.
 The WRX and WRX STI sports sedans receive a modest styling update and some notable performance upgrades.
-And even the BRZ coupe, Subaru's only rear-wheel drive model, is m
+And even the BRZ coupe, Subaru's only rear-wheel drive model, sees some changes like a new, sport-oriented tS trim level and standard Apple CarPlay/Android Auto compatibility.

 Subaru isn't resting on its laurels, though.
 The brand's biggest model yet, a three-row crossover called the Subaru Ascent, goes on sale early in 2018 as a 2019 model.
 A redesign for the brand's Forester isn't far off, either.